waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Plan:** After dealing with the Slowpoke Well situation and getting CUT, I will return to this location.

 ## III.
 Tool Development Log
-- **`path_master_v3` (Corrected Correction):** My pathfinder tool was correct all along.
-The eastern fork of Route 32 is a dead end due to one-way `FLOOR_UP_WALL` tiles.
-My manual tests initially seemed to contradict this, but I was stopped at (14, 5), confirming the tool's accuracy.
+- **`path_master_v3` (Corrected):** My pathfinder tool was correct all along.
+I incorrectly assumed it was broken when it failed to find a path on the eastern fork of Route 32.
+My manual tests confirmed that the path is indeed blocked by one-way `FLOOR_UP_WALL` tiles at (14, 6), just as the tool predicted.
 I must trust the tool's output and analyze the map more carefully when it reports no path.
 - **HEADBUTT_TREE:** Quest Strategist suggests these require the move 'Headbutt' to interact with, not the standard 'A' button.

 ## IV.
 Item Effects